Big Data – is it just for big business?

 - Big Data is for everyone in the industry.

 Despite challenges and uncertainty, big data has the potential to benefit the whole supply chain.
-Farmers can use their data to apply the right products, at the right rates, and at the right time; distributors can use data to source inputs and position themselves for maximum advantage in the market; manufacturers can improve their means of production and better target their customer base.
+The advanced connectivity that a global agriculture network provides can transform the whole supply chain: Farmers can use their data to apply the right products, at the right rates, and at the right time; distributors can use data to source inputs and position themselves for maximum advantage in the market; manufacturers can improve their means of production and better target their customer base.

 For those in the tech industry, it’s sometimes easy to forget that technology and data are, essentially, just tools.
 Powerful tools, but tools nonetheless, with the ultimate aim of refining and driving efficiency to boost profit per Hectare.
 Whether it’s ensuring all a farm’s data is in one place or connecting operations systems to map profit at the field and paddock level, these previously elite tools are now available for everyone – and those that take advantage reap the rewards.